 I had to make her whiny.
-I saw the movie about 100 times and I thought she whined a lot.
-What I can say about “The Cheap Dectective” is I loved doing it.
+I saw the movie about a hundred times, and I thought she whined a lot.
+What I can say about “The Cheap Detective” is I loved doing it.
 I loved being in a comedy and I loved the dressing up and looking good.
 And I laughed all day long.

-I have no idea, it’s not something I think about.
+I have no idea; it’s not something I think about.
 But I can say what I enjoyed.
 I loved working on the TV series “Star Trek” [1993-1999] because they are so incredibly professional.
 The hours were terribly long, but the crew was so good at what they did.
 I love that.
-That’s a very important thing: in the theatre you’re on the stage and once the curtain goes up, you do your part and you go home.
-On a movie, you can’t make a step without someone else.
-There’s the make-up, your costume, the camera, there are so many people who help you to do what you have to do.
+That’s a very important thing: in the theater, you’re on the stage, and once the curtain goes up, you do your part, and you go home.
+In a movie, you can’t make a step without someone else.
+There’s the make-up, your costume, the camera; there are so many people who help you to do what you have to do.
 I have great respect for those people, I feel very strongly about that.
-How those people made it possible for me to do what I do – whatever I have done in my career – that’s been a great pleasure.
+How those people made it possible for me to do what I do—whatever I have done in my career—that’s been a great pleasure.
 I won’t say it is missing now, but it has greatly changed.
 It is more a business now.

 Is there a lot of competition to get a good role?

-There’s always competition, even the biggest stars in the would compete with each other for these very few roles.
-So rejection is just something you eat every day like it’s your breakfast.
+There’s always competition; even the biggest stars in the world compete with each other for these very few roles.
+So rejection is just something you eat every day, like it’s your breakfast.
 It’s just a part of it.
 You can’t take it too personally, that’s what I tell young people who ask my advice.
-I say, ‘Only do it if you really have to, because you’re going to eat rejection every day and you have to learn not to take it in a personal way.
-It’s not your dream, it’s whoever is making the movie or the play, it’s their idea.
+I say, ‘Only do it if you really have to because you’re going to eat rejection every day, and you have to learn not to take it in a personal way.
+It’s not your dream; it’s whoever is making the movie or the play.
+It’s their idea.
 You’re just part of a team, and you might not be part of that team, you know.
-When I was very young and I was told, ‘No, you not going to get that part,’ it would hurt so bad, I took it too hard, and I suffered, while all that is unnecessary really.
-Today it just goes right out of my head, I never think of it again if I don’t get a part that I’d like.
-It’s a skill set, you have to learn that.
+When I was very young, and I was told, ‘No, you are not going to get that part,’ it would hurt so bad, I took it too hard, and I suffered, while all that is unnecessary really.
+Today it just goes right out of my head; I never think of it again if I don’t get a part that I’d like.
+It’s a skill set; you have to learn that.

 Los Angeles, California